sixties Scoop Healing Foundation

 It was not by chance, it was because one individual said, ‘enough’.

-Welcome to the Sixties Scoop Healing Foundation – a new, independent organization, established through the National Sixties Scoop Settlement.
+Welcome to the National Sixties Scoop Healing Foundation of Canada – a new, independent organization, established through the National Sixties Scoop Settlement.
 Our mission is to accompany Survivors and their descendants along their healing journey by supporting cultural reclamation and reunification, holistic wellness services, advocacy, commemoration, and educational initiatives.

 Our Survivor-led, volunteer board of directors was appointed in November 2020, with the mandate to make the Foundation a reality.
 We envision a future where Sixties Scoop Survivors are welcomed and become a community filled with healing and wellness.
 We envision a world that has deeper knowledge and empathy for Survivors’ experiences and histories.